Ziyauddinshah/Web-Scraping/README.md

 it contain codes in which it collects the name of all the Character of Anime Deathnote from https://en.m.wikipedia.org/wiki/List_of_Death_Note_characters and displays it as output
 # 2.names.py
-it is the modified version of deathnote.py it converted all in the name in text file
+it is the modified version of deathnote.py it saves all names in a text file
 # 2 photos.py
 In this script taken the same webpage and collected three links to different pages
 ## Light Yagami(anime character)